Facing the blank page is one of the hardest parts of writing. Here are 5 techniques to help you overcome writer’s block and start writing!

-I have to face a blank page at least 3 times a week.
-I write two brand new blog posts every week and often a magazine article.
-If I’m in the writing portion of my fiction work, then I face a blank page every morning.
+I have to face a blank page several times a week.
+If I’m in the first draft of a piece of fiction, then I face a blank page every morning.
 Even if I left off the day before halfway through a chapter, getting started the next morning feels like I’m beginning anew.

 Here are some strategies that I have developed to get me over the hump.

 1. Have a time restriction on your writing period

 I only write during my kids’ school hours.
 When they’re at home, I can only work on social media, photography, and editing.
 I also know that my brain can only write for about three hours a day without feeling a bit fried.
 (Unless I’m super inspired then, I barely stop writing, but that doesn’t usually happen when I’m writing about making dinner.)